alexvoniroks/Docker-Swarm/README.md

 ## Description

-This project demonstrates the usage of Docker Compose to deploy a web application using Nginx and PHP containers.
+This project demonstrates the usage of Docker Swarm to deploy a web application using Nginx and PHP containers.
 The Docker Compose file (`docker-compose.yml`) defines the services, their configurations, and the overall application setup.

 ## Files